GatorEducator/gatorgrade/README.md

 The generation of yml file can be used to configure tests.

-In the terminal within the main directory, use the command `gatorgrade generate <path> <root directory>` to generate a yml file.
+In the terminal within the main directory.

+Use command `gatorgrade generate <path> <root directory>` to gen a yml file.

+- User should provide precise names of folders or files.

+- The user should also provide correct character case as input.

+- All folder(s) containing files starting with `__` or `.` will be ignore

+- Don't name folder or file starting with dot or double underscore.
+- These files will be ignored.

+All sub-dirs and files will be reserved except ones starting with `.` or `__`

+- Don't put the target folders too deep.

 #### Configuring GatorGrade Checks